IBM-Cloud/kube-samples/ingress-examples/autoscale/README.md

     prometheus-server   1/1     1            1           30s
     ```

-    * create Prometheus Adapter with `kubectl apply --kustomize alb-autoscale-example/prometheus-adapter` command.
+    * deploy Prometheus Adapter with `kubectl apply --kustomize alb-autoscale-example/prometheus-adapter` command.
 This will create a `alb-prometheus-adapter` deployment in `alb-autoscale-example` namespace.
 Note: the `alb-autoscale-example/prometheus-adapter/configmap.yaml` contains the description of the `nginx_ingress_controller_requests_rate` custom metric.

     ```
     $ kubectl get deployment -n alb-autoscale-example alb-prometheus-adapter